 School of Oriental and African Studies (SOAS) University of London

 This chapter first discusses an expanded construct of language proficiency, to highlight interpersonal/social dimensions of language, in my work on language learning abroad.
 I then report on an interpersonally significant but often neglected aspect of learners’ language – hedges.
 It was found that, after study abroad, learners used a wider variety of hedges and did so more frequently.
 Two participants whose speech segments were highly rated for sociability appeared keen to emulate young L1 Japanese speakers’ overuse of some hedges such as nanka ‘somehow.’
 Their hedges allow them to socially package their messages (i.e. provide a buffer zone to monitor and accommodate the interlocutor’s emotions and feelings) (Maynard 1989).
 One learner also used sentence-final mitaina ‘like,’ also associated with young speakers.

-This list is based on CrossRef data as of 23 october 2020.
+This list is based on CrossRef data as of 22 february 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.